 Without giving away anything you might be saving for yourself, is there a football story that hasn’t been written that you’d like to see as a book?

-My goal has always to be imbedded with a team for a year and write a diary of the season from the inside.
+My goal has always been to be embedded with a team for a year and write a diary of the season from the inside.
 My all-time favorite sports book is “Ball Four,” by Jim Bouton.
 It was so insightful and hilarious.
 He had an advantage — he was still playing and had unlimited access.
 That’s hard to duplicate.

 And moving on to football books in general, what’s the first one you remember reading?